DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 	- **All**, Passes all text through the filter regardless of the string to find.
 - Text Color - The color of the replaced text when the filter is triggered, again using HEX+Alpha channels.
 (This setting gets overridden by legacy formatting codes)
 - Replace Text Color? - Whether or not the custom text color should be used when the filter is triggered.
+- Replace Background Color? - Whether or not the background should be replaced when the filter is triggered.
 - Replace to - The string that replaces what is set for replace type %Match% is replaced by whatever triggered the filter.
 - Replace Type - How the filter should replace matched messages.
 Currently available are
 	- **None** - Does nothing,